-Truth be told, I didn’t care much for the scenes with the orphans.
+An Affair to Remember loses steam during the second half.
+The (completely unnecessary) scenes with the orphans were too corny for my taste.
 The children are a bit obnoxious and add very little to the story’s arc.
-That’s something that was carried over from the original, and in my opinion, should have been eliminated for the remake.
-Just an opinion.
+That’s something that was carried over from the original and should have been eliminated for the remake.

 Conclusions & Final Thoughts:

-Anyhow, Nora Ephron’s Sleepless in Seattle (1993) is a great demonstration of the film’s enduring appeal (if you’ve seen it you know what I’m talking about).
+Nora Ephron’s Sleepless in Seattle (1993) is a great demonstration of the film’s enduring appeal (if you’ve seen it you know what I’m talking about).
 Romantics at heart will find lots of things to love about An Affair to Remember.
 The Christmas Day ending makes it a great holiday film.
-Remade, yet again, in 1994 (with Warren Beatty, Annette Bening, and Katharine Hepburn).
+Remade, yet again, in 1994 (with Warren Beatty, Annette Bening and Katharine Hepburn).
 Color, 115 minutes, Not Rated.